Blog de Red Hat

 About the author

-Francis Chow joined Red Hat in mid-2021 to lead the in-vehicle operating system business.
-Previously, he spent 5 years at VMware and was VP, Operations, Business Development and Strategy of the Telco and Edge Cloud Business Unit.
-Prior to VMware, Chow spent about 20 years in the semiconductor industry in leadership roles spanning across Engineering, Corporate Development, Marketing and Sales, and was a VP/GM for a $1B P&L before venturing into the software world..
+Francis Chow is currently VP & GM, In-vehicle Operating System and Edge at Red Hat.
+Previously, he spent five years at VMware and was VP, Operations, Business Development and Strategy of the Telco and Edge Cloud Business Unit.
+Prior to VMware, Chow spent about 20 years in the semiconductor industry in leadership roles spanning across Engineering, Corporate Development, Marketing and Sales, and was a VP/GM for a $1B P&L before venturing into the software world.
+Chow holds an MBA and an MSEE from University of California at Berkeley and a BSEE from Rensselaer Polytechnic Institute.
+He has seven US patents.